-Building a custom made park in Planet Coaster can certainly be a challenge, but finding ways to make money in Planet Coaster from your hard work can be even more difficult.
+Building a custom-made park in Planet Coaster can certainly be a challenge, but finding how to make money in Planet Coaster from your hard work can be even more difficult.

 If your rides are too thrilling then your guests will probably puke all over the place, resulting in unhappy customers and less profit.
 Similarly, if your rides are too boring, guests will feel bored and will want to go home.

 Striking the right balance can be a tough cookie to overcome, ensuring your entrance and ride prices are correct along with beautiful park scenery that really sets the mood.

 This guide will show you how to maximize profits in Planet Coaster and teach you how to make money in Frontier’s theme park game, Planet Coaster.

 Here’s a quick run down of our 5 easy ways to make money in Planet Coaster:

 - Get the entrance fee right